thma/generic-persistence-demo/README.md

-# generic-persistence-demo
+# This project is deprecated.

-This is a demo project for the [generic-persistence](https://github.com/thma/generic-persistence) library.
+Please have a look at the code in the generic-persistence test-suite [https://github.com/thma/generic-persistence/tree/main/test](https://github.com/thma/generic-persistence/tree/main/test).

-The `Main.hs` file contains several simple examples of how to use the library.
+There is also a sample generic-persistence based Servant Application available: [https://github.com/thma/servant-gp](https://github.com/thma/servant-gp)